CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 In this example we

 1. Get the `Promise` that will get the milk from the shops (this could take a long time so it's good that it's a `Promise`!)
-2. When the the milk has arrived from the shop `then` I should drink it and `return` the bottle so I can do something else with it
+2. When the milk has arrived from the shop `then` I should drink it and `return` the bottle so I can do something else with it
 3. When I've drank the milk `then` I should recycle the bottle
 4. If anything goes wrong with those steps I should `catch` the error and `warn` everyone what happened